phyzan/odepack/README.md

 ## Event System

-ODEPACK features a powerful event detection system for handling discontinuities and special conditions during integration.
+ODEPACK features an event detection system that handles integration events, with special processing for multiple or simultaneous event detections, with or without discontinuities, at each time step.

 ### Zero-Crossing Events